French corvette Jalouse (1794): British service

+On 10 July, Jalouse was at Syracuse, Sicily.

 Lucius Curtis received promotion to commander on 16 November 1804, and assumed command of Jalouse, then in the Mediterranean Fleet, later that month.

 A convoy from Smyrna arrived at Malta on 2 January 1805, and the convoy left for England on 4 January.
 Jalouse had escorted the convoy from Smyrna and she continued on as an escort as far as western Sicily.
-In June 1805 Curtis commissioned Rose at Portsmouth.
+In June 1805, Curtis commissioned Rose at Portsmouth.

 In an enclosure to a letter dated 7 October 1805, Admiral Lord Nelson wrote, "Jalouse, Childers, and Merlin being unfit for the service of this Country, are ordered home with the first Convoy to be repaired".